Kington St Michael Village Shop & Post Point

 PLEASE SCROLL DOWN FOR NEWS UPDATES

-Avril Balmforth, Delcia Fussell (Secretary), John Hall, Maureen Hall, Malcolm Jago, Simon Jones (Treasurer), Hilary Leek, Kath Mackie, Roger Sealy, Pat Squires, Rick Squires (Chairman) & Sue Wilcock.
+Avril Balmforth, Delcia Fussell (Secretary), John Hall, Malcolm Jago, Simon Jones (Treasurer), Hilary Leek, Kath Mackie, Roger Sealy, Pat Squires, Rick Squires (Chairman) & Sue Wilcock.

 Matt Bridger (Rota Secretary)